National Lampoon's Vacation: Production

-During the Chicago Blizzard of 1979, writer John Hughes began developing a short story entitled "Vacation '58" for an issue of the National Lampoon.
+During the Chicago blizzard of 1979, writer John Hughes began developing a short story titled "Vacation '58" for an issue of the National Lampoon.
 While the story ended up being bumped from the initial vacation-themed issue, it was eventually published in September 1979 and subsequently optioned by Warner Bros.
 "When I brought it to Hollywood, the first guy I brought it to was Jeff Katzenberg who was at Paramount," recalled producer Matty Simmons, who worked as a publisher at the National Lampoon.
 "He said it would never make a movie, it was too episodic, too consequential.
 I said, 'Yeah, it's a road trip.
 It's supposed to be episodic.
 You go from town to town, place to place.'
-But he didn’t like it, so then my agent brought it to Warner Brothers, and I met with them.
+But he didn't like it, so then my agent brought it to Warner Brothers, and I met with them.
 Most of them said the same thing, but there was one executive over there—a guy named Mark Canton—who really pulled for it and it got made."

-Upon Simmons' agreement with Warner Bros., Hughes was assigned the task of adapting his original story into a screenplay.
+Upon Simmons's agreement with Warner Bros., Hughes was tasked with adapting his original story into a screenplay.
 Harold Ramis and Chevy Chase rewrote Hughes's first draft to place the story from the father's point of view rather than the son's.

 Filming

 Filming began on July 5, 1982, in Boone, Colorado, and lasted 55 days.
 Parts of the film were shot in Monument Valley, Utah; Flagstaff, Sedona, and the Grand Canyon in Arizona; Santa Anita Racetrack in Arcadia and Magic Mountain in California; Southern Colorado, and St. Louis, Missouri.

+The original ending of the film, which involved the Griswolds taking Roy Walley hostage, was judged poorly by test audiences.
+A new ending featuring John Candy was filmed in its place; in this revised ending, shot several months after the rest of the film, Anthony Michael Hall has become noticeably taller.
+The original ending is discussed in the film's commentary track, but has not been issued in any format since the test screenings.